metaplex-foundation/developer-hub/src/pages/token-metadata/fetch.md

 ## Digital Assets With Token

-Note that the **Digital Asset** data structure mentioned above does not provide any information about the owner of the Nft.
+Note that the **Digital Asset** data structure mentioned above does not provide any information about the owner of the NFT.
 This first definition only focuses on the on-chain accounts that are required regardless of their owners.
 However, in order to provide a more complete picture of an asset, we may also need to know who owns it.
 This is where the **Digital Asset With Token** data structure comes in.
 It is an extension of the Digital Asset data structure that also includes the following accounts:

 - **Token** account (from the SPL Token program): It defines the relationship between a **Mint** account and its owner.
 It stores important data such as the amount of tokens owned by the owner.
 In the case of NFTs, the amount is always 1.
-- **Token Record** account (for PNFTs only): It defines additional token-related information for [Programmable Non-Fungibles](/token-metadata/pnfts) such as its current [Token Delegate](/token-metadata/delegates#token-delegates) and its role.
+- **Token Record** account (for PNFTs only): It defines additional token-related information for [Programmable Non-Fungibles](/token-metadata/pNFTs) such as its current [Token Delegate](/token-metadata/delegates#token-delegates) and its role.

-Note that, for fungible assets, the same Nft will likely be associated with multiple owners via multiple Token accounts.
+Note that, for fungible assets, the same NFT will likely be associated with multiple owners via multiple Token accounts.

-Here as well, we offer a set of helpers to fetch Nfts With Token Accounts.
+Here as well, we offer a set of helpers to fetch NFTs With Token Accounts.

-{% dialect-switcher title="Nft With Token definition" %}
+{% dialect-switcher title="NFT With Token definition" %}
 {% dialect title="JavaScript" id="js" %}

 ```ts